MuhammetCanNamli/LiveHostScanner/README.md

 [Muhammet Can Namli](https://www.linkedin.com/in/muhammet-can-naml%C4%B1-9556311b9/)

+## Supporter
+I would like to express my special thanks to [İbrahim Sel](https://github.com/ibrahimsel).

 ## Help
 This is my first bash scripting project.
 If you have suggestions and recommendations, please contact me.